umbraco/UmbracoDocs/umbraco-deploy/deployment-workflow/deploying-deletions.md

 ---
-meta.Title: "Deploying deletions in Umbraco Deploy" meta.Description: "How deleting meta data and files work in Umbraco Deploy"
+meta.Title: "Deploying deletions in Umbraco Deploy"
+description: "How deleting meta data and files work in Umbraco Deploy"
 ---

 # Deploying deletions